rolling-scopes-school/tasks/tasks/float_exercise.md

 Extra: Use only 8 classes with floats

-*for this to work you need to add one proper to CSS
+*for this you need to add one property to CSS

 link to the file